qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 The Wasm linear memory can be seen as a large array of bytes.
 Address in linear memory is the index into the array.

 Instruction `memory.grow` can grow a linear memory.
 However, there is no way to shrink the linear memory.
-There is no way to return allocated memory back to Wasm runtime then back to OS.

-The allocator (in Wasm application) can free regions of linear memory for future use.
-In native applications, the memory block freed by allocator are often returned to OS.
-But in Wasm, the freed memory regions cannot be returned to OS.
+Wasm applications (that doesn't use Wasm GC) implements their own allocator in Wasm code.
+The memory regions freed in that allocator can be used in future allocation.
+However, the **freed memory resources cannot be returned back to OS**.

 Mobile platforms (iOS, Android, etc.) often kill background process that has large memory usage, so not returning memory to OS is an important issue.
 See also: [Wasm needs a better memory management story](https://github.com/WebAssembly/design/issues/1397).

+Due to this limitation, Wasm applications **consume as much physical memory as its peak memory usage**.

+Possible workarounds for reducing peak memory usage:

+- Store large data in JS `ArrayBuffer`.
+If an `ArrayBuffer` is GC-ed, its physical memory can be returned to OS.
+- Only fetch a small chunk of data from server at a time.
+Avoid fetching all data then process in batch.
+Do stream processing.
+- Use [Origin-private file system](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) to hold large data, and only load a small chunk into linear memory at once.

-There is a [memory control propsal](https://github.com/WebAssembly/memory-control) that addresses this issue.
+There is a [memory control proposal](https://github.com/WebAssembly/memory-control) that addresses this issue.

 ## Wasm GC